 -

-By mobilizing this often underused area, this exercise not only helps prevent back pain but also improves posture.
-Gently push your hips to feel a pleasant and progressive stretch.
+By engaging this often underused area, this exercise not only helps prevent back pain but also improves posture.
+Gently push your hips forward to feel a pleasant, progressive stretch.

 -